What is PDR? Paintless Dent Repair vs. Traditional Repair

 What is Traditional Dent Repair?

 Traditional repair is the “body shop fix.”
-It involves sanding down the damaged area, applying filler to reshape it, priming, and repainting the panel.
-Sometimes the shop even blends surrounding panels so the paint matches across the car.
+It includes sanding, filler, primer, and paint on the panel.
+The shop may also blend surrounding panels to make the paint match across the car.

-This method works when the damage is severe.
-We talking cracked paint, deep dents, or panels that can’t be reached from behind.
-It’s more labor-intensive, and because new paint is applied, the car’s original finish is lost.
-That can affect long-term resale value if the paint match isn’t perfect.
+Traditional repair is used when the damage is severe.
+Cracked paint, deep dents, or dents that can’t be accessed from behind.
+It’s more labor-intensive and the car’s original finish is lost.
+That can have a long-term impact on resale value if the new paint doesn’t match.

 How This Plays Out in Real Life

-They gave him two options.
-If he went the traditional route, sanding, filling, and repainting the panels, the repair would run somewhere between $2,500 and $5,000, depending on how many panels needed to be repainted and blended.
-The truck would also be in the shop for close to two weeks.
+He was presented with two options.
+If he went the traditional route, sanding, filling, and repainting the necessary panels, it would cost him someplace between $2,500 and $5,000.
+That depended on how many panels required repainting and blending.
+He’d also be without his truck for close to two weeks.

 The second option was Paintless Dent Repair (PDR).
-Since none of the dents cracked the paint, a technician could work them out with PDR tools.
-That repair was quoted at $1,000 to $2,500 and would take just a few days.
+Since the hail hadn’t cracked the paint, one of their technicians could massage the dents out using PDR tools.
+That work would cost $1,000 to $2,500 and be done in just a few days.

 Differences Between PDR and Traditional Repair